thehydroimpulse/hydrocodedesign/_posts/2014-05-28-practicality-with-rust-error-handling.md

 Ok, now that we got that out of the way, let us see what Rust does have.

-Rust has tasks, where these tasks can be used as native threads (N:N), or green threads (M:N).
+Rust has tasks, where these tasks can be used as native threads (1:1), or green threads (M:N).

 Tasks are the fundamental unit of containment within Rust programs.
 Instead of trying to catch an exception and *try* to repair the current state, you can just kill the task, and restart.